PedroMiguelSilva/LPOO1718_T6G5/README.md

 			position 0 of the object array) all the cells in the matrix would be initialized with the begining of the map values or just with Clear objects yet to be implemented

+			NOTE: this can be accomplished by a two layer layout with basis of fixed objects and interactives and then movable object 			on top

+	- constructor of the game must take as input the values given in the gui

+	- get rid of enemy abstract class and implement an interface to force movement to movable classes such as hero ogre guard etc

 	- move the game logic of the levels "Level1" and "Level2" up to the abstract class "Level" to prevent repetition of logic